Generic ADHD Medications vs. Name-Brand Drugs

-Generic medications used to treat attention deficit hyperactivity disorder (ADD/ADHD) offer a cheap alternative to name-brand prescription drugs.
-For adults and children with ADD/ADHD who need medications as a part of their treatment plan throughout their life, generic drugs can save thousands of dollars in costs.
-These drugs have become so ubiquitous that, unless otherwise specified, some insurance companies and pharmacists routinely fill prescriptions with generic versions to save both the company and the patient money.
+Generic medications used to treat attention deficit hyperactivity disorder offer a cheap alternative to name-brand prescription drugs.
+For adults and children who benefit from daily ADHD medications as a part of their lifelong treatment plans, generic drugs can save thousands of dollars in costs.
+These drugs have become so ubiquitous that, unless otherwise specified, some insurance companies and pharmacists routinely fill prescriptions with generic versions of ADHD medications to save both the company and the patient money.

 “Identical does not mean ‘same,’“ says Joe Graedon, of People’s Pharmacy, a consumer advocacy website.
-Graedon first learned of problems with some generics about nine years ago, from a parent whose child had switched from Ritalin to generic methylphenidate; the child’s teachers had noticed a difference in his behavior.
+Graedon first learned of problems with some generic ADHD medications from a parent whose child had switched from Ritalin to generic methylphenidate; the child’s teachers had noticed a difference in his behavior.
 Then Graedon heard from many other readers about the varied experiences they had with generic drugs to treat a range of ailments.
 Some recounted the success they had with the generic drug bupropion, an antidepressant, as opposed to Wellbutrin XL 300.

 Concerned, Graedon hired an independent laboratory to test the two drugs.
 After a series of tests, the laboratory found that the active chemical in the generic form of Wellbutrin XL 300 was released at a different rate than in the name-brand medication.
 This variation is allowed according to the FDA, which states that a generic must provide “roughly” the same blood level of the active ingredient as the name-brand.
 Those blood levels can range between 80 to 125 percent of what the name-brand drug achieves.
 This could be the reason that people have different reactions when they switch from a name-brand drug to a generic, says Graedon.
 Differences in generic medications likely exist for all conditions and treatments.
 But, according to Graedon, it isn’t surprising that patients with behavioral, neurological, or mental health conditions will be more likely to notice that they act differently on a slightly different treatment.

-Some ADD/ADHD experts agree.
-Roy J. Boorady, M.D., a psychopharmacologist at the NYU Child Study Center, says that he has seen some patients who do not respond as well to generic ADD/ADHD medications.
+Some ADHD experts agree.
+Roy J. Boorady, M.D., a psychopharmacologist at the NYU Child Study Center, says that he has seen some patients who do not respond as well to generic ADD medications.
 Some have found generics to be less effective than their name-brand versions.
 However, Boorady notes, “A big proportion end up doing fine going from non-generic to generic.”

-How to Make the Switch to Generic ADD/ADHD Drugs
+How to Make the Switch to Generic ADD or ADHD Drugs

-One ADD/ADHD Adult’s Story of Switching to Generic Meds
+One Adult’s Story of Switching to Generic ADD Medication

-After a few years on the medication, Orologio’s normal dose was no longer effective throughout the day, a common problem for people taking ADD/ADHD medications long-term.
-What once gave him relief from his ADD/ADHD symptoms for most of the day now worked for only about three hours.
+After a few years on the medication, Orologio’s normal dose was no longer effective throughout the day, a common problem for people taking ADHD medications long-term.
+What once gave him relief from his ADHD symptoms for most of the day now worked for only about three hours.
 With his doctor’s advice, Orologio began to take a higher dose of a generic version of the drug.